Gold, Dust

 The two Irishmen straggle into Placerville.

-Trash mounds reach taller than wagon roofs,
+Trash mounds higher than wagon roofs, abandoned

-pick over garbage, gravel.
+shanties.
+Scrawny pack mules pick at garbage, gravel.

-The brothers will not return East.
-They know that.
+They will not return East.

 They lack fortitude for another crossing,

-own no gold to pay the way.
+no gold to pay their way.

 Not risk-takers by nature, they reclaim